 James W. Kinnear

-James W. Kinnear, Director and former President and Chief Executive Office of Texaco, Inc., was born in Pittsburgh, PA., on March 21, 1928.
+James W. Kinnear, Director and former President and Chief Executive Officer of Texaco, Inc., was originally from Pittsburgh, PA.
 He attended St. Paul’s School in Concord, N.H., and graduated with distinction from the United States Naval Academy in 1950 with a Bachelor of Science degree.
 During the Korean War, Kinnear was awarded seven engagement stars and a Navy Commendation Medal for leading a life-saving detail.
-In 1954, following his service in the war, Kinnear joined Texaco’s marketing organization and subsequently held sales positions in Puerto Rico, Jamaica and Hawaii.
-He was named Division Sale Manager in Los Angeles in 1963, and was transferred to New York as Assistant to the Vice Chairman the following year.
+In 1954, following his service in the war, Kinnear joined Texaco’s marketing organization and subsequently held sales positions in Puerto Rico, Jamaica, and Hawaii.
+He was named Division Sale Manager in Los Angeles in 1963 and was transferred to New York as Assistant to the Vice Chairman the following year.
 In 1965, he was appointed Assistant of the Chairman and General Manager of the Marine Department.

 Kinnear was elected Vice President in charge of Supply and Distribution in 1966 and Senior Vice President for Strategic Planning in 1970.
 He was named Senior Vice President for Worldwide Refining, Petrochemicals, and Supply and Distribution in 1971, and the following year Kinnear was appointed Senior Vice President for Worldwide Marketing, with responsibilities for the International Marine and Petrochemicals Division.
 In 1976, Kinnear was given responsibility for coordinating international marine and aviation sales, the Petrochemical Department, the Marine Department and Marketing and Refining in Europe.